GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 1 33.84 5.42 3.12 Poor

-Looking at this table we see that it does not make sense, in this example, to quantize to less than 4 bits.
+Looking at this table, we see that it doesn't make sense to quantize to fewer than 4 bits in this example.

-Quantizing at 1 and 2 bits clearly does not make sense because the output quality is poor.
+Quantizing to 1 and 2 bits clearly makes no sense because the output quality is poor.

-But although the output when quantizing at 3 bits is good, it started to be repetitive, so in the long run, it would probably not be a good idea to use that model.
-Besides neither the savings in quantization time, the savings in VRAM and the savings in inference time is significant compared to quantizing to 4 bits.
+But although the output when quantizing to 3 bits is good, it starts to become repetitive, so in the long term, it probably wouldn't be a good idea to use that model.
+Additionally, neither the quantization time savings, the VRAM savings, nor the inference time savings are significant compared to quantizing to 4 bits.

-Now that we have compared the quantization of models, let's see how it would be done to load the 4-bit model that we have saved, since as we have seen, it is the best choice
+Now that we have compared the quantization of models, let's see how to load the 4-bit model that we saved, as we have seen, it is the best option.

 First we load the tokenizer that we have used